Centers for Disease Control and Prevention (CDC) recommends all people stay up to date on COVID-19 vaccinations.

 - Stay home.

 - Get tested.
 Tests and treatments are available for COVID-19, flu, and RSV at clinics and hospitals.
-For COVID-19 testing in the Twin Cities through Boynton Health, see MTest.
+For COVID-19 testing in the Twin Cities through Boynton Health, see testing University of Minnesota

 - If positive, follow CDC isolation guidelines and see your healthcare provider for treatment.